 Students majoring in Biology (the "general biology" track) examine life from the molecular to the community level.
 Besides taking foundation courses that survey the full range of biology, plus genetics, ecology, and evolution, students also take courses in three major areas of biology: organismal biology, ecology, and cellular and functional biology.
 Students interested in veterinary medicine should pursue this track.
 Graduates from the program have gone on to work as lab technicians, research biologists, and state biologists.
 Other alumni have entered top graduate programs around the country.

 Students who pursue a concentration in Human Biology generally are interested in the health professions.
 They take human-oriented courses including anatomy & physiology and pathophysiology.
 Many of these graduates enter medical schools in Maine and New England.

 Students who follow the Biotechnology track receive a solid foundation in both biology and chemistry.
 They take advanced courses in molecular biology, immunology, and biochemistry, including labs.
 Graduates are well situated to secure a position in a biotech company or to enter graduate programs in cell and molecular biology.

-Students following the Teacher Certification concentration gain a strong background in the biological sciences while also fulfilling education requirements needed for certification to teach biology at the secondary level.
+Students following the Secondary Teacher Education concentration gain a strong background in the biological sciences while also fulfilling education requirements needed for certification to teach biology at the secondary level.
 This program is offered in partnership with the School of Education and Human Development.

 The two-year Prepharmacy program is designed for students who wish to apply to a doctoral program in Pharmacy.
 Students complete the prerequisite biology, chemistry, and general education courses necessary to gain entry to pharmacy programs.